geoxel/fhevm-sdk-cs/README.md

 # Requirements

-First, a Rust environment is required: go to https://rust-lang.org/tools/install/ and install the Rust toolchain.
+- A Rust environment is required: go to https://rust-lang.org/tools/install/ and install the Rust toolchain.

-Then go to https://dotnet.microsoft.com/en-us/download/dotnet/10.0 and install the **.NET SDK** (not the Runtime).
+- .NET : go to https://dotnet.microsoft.com/en-us/download/dotnet/10.0 and install the **.NET SDK** (not the Runtime).
 The `dotnet` command must be in your `PATH`.

+- Infura Key : go to MetaMask website.

+- Follow the https://docs.zama.org/protocol/solidity-guides/getting-started/setup tutorial and deployed a simple `Counter.sol` contract.

 # How to install